Roger Tapping (1960–2022)

 In recent years he was on the viola faculty of the New England Conservatory in Boston, where he also directed the Chamber Music program.
 He has also taught at the Boston Conservatory and at Longy.

-In the summers his faculty activities include the Perlman Chamber Music Workshop, the Tanglewood String Quartet Seminar and Yellow Barn.
-He has also given viola master classes at Banff and at other festivals and conservatories in North America, Europe and Asia.
+In recent summers his faculty activities included the Perlman Chamber Music Workshop, the Tanglewood String Quartet Seminar and Yellow Barn.
+He also gave viola master classes at Banff and at other festivals and conservatories in North America, Europe and Asia.

 Born in England in 1960, Mr. Tapping played in a number of London’s leading chamber ensembles, making several highly-acclaimed CDs, before joining Britain’s longest established quartet, the Allegri Quartet.
 He taught at London’s Royal Academy of Music, was principal viola of the London Mozart Players, a member of the English Chamber Orchestra and a founding member of the Chamber Orchestra of Europe.

-Mr. Tapping is a member of the Order of the Knight Cross of the Hungarian Republic, holds an honorary doctorate from the University of Nottingham, and is a fellow of the Guildhall School of Music in London.
+Mr. Tapping was a member of the Order of the Knight Cross of the Hungarian Republic, held an honorary doctorate from the University of Nottingham, and was a fellow of the Guildhall School of Music in London.